Who is your person? It’s an important question.

-Jessica Emerson, Director of Admissions, Social Services & Discharge Planning, can help you with completing an Advance Directive.
+Jessica Emerson, Director of Admissions, Social Services & Discharge Planning, can help you with completing an Advance Directive if you are a hospital inpatient.
+For those who are not hospitalized, Community Health Team Care Coordinator Claire Bemis, RN, can help with creating an Advance Directive.
 There is no charge for this service.
-To create an advance directive, call Jessica at (802) 365-3614.

 Frequently Asked Questions

 Are my doctor and my agent required to honor my Advance Directive?

 Yes.
 Legally, your doctor and your agent are required to follow your directions as closely as possible.
 If your doctor disagrees with your decision and cannot carry through, he/she must find another physician who will honor your wishes.

 Will my Advance Directive be honored outside of my home state?

 Advance Directives are not always valid in other states.
 Some states will honor out-of-state Advance Directives, but others require different forms in order to conform to their own state laws.
 New Hampshire, for example, requires that Advance Directives be notarized or witnessed by two people.
 If you expect to be out-of-state, check directly with the state or contact the National Hospice and Palliative Care Organization for state specific information.

 How do I let providers know that I have an Advance Directive?

 You are not legally required to do so, but giving copies of an Advance Directive to your family and your doctor is a good idea.
 You may also choose to carry a wallet card indicating that you have an Advance Directive on file.
 You also can scan and store your Advance Directive in the Vermont Advance Directives Registry.

 What if I change my mind about instructions in my Advance Directive?